For the next part of this series, please click here (Back to Red: Part One).

 “You do.”
 A short nod before Angie turned her attention to the rooms to the left and right of the entrance hall.
 “Believe me.”

-Balancing the box atop the slippery magazines, Sandra shook her head and walked through the dinning room and round to the left to the kitchen that spanned the length of the house.
+Balancing the box atop the slippery magazines, Sandra shook her head and walked through the dinning room and round to the left to the kitchen that spanned the depth of the house.
 “Leave then.”

 Each section of the house was painted in different pale Key West-themed shades that popped just enough against the bright white moulding and dark wood floors.
 The living room was blue, the dining room a pink, the kitchen in green.
 Most furniture was white wicker framed with patterned cushions in whatever colour was on the walls.
-Every room benefited from nearly floor to ceiling windows that would’ve allowed in heart-warming light had the shutters been raised or folded away.
+Every room benefited from nearly floor to ceiling windows that would’ve allowed in heart-warming light had the shutters been opened or folded away.
 Still, it was bright enough through the kitchen to allow for navigation around the bizarre maze of trash bags, cardboard boxes, and takeaway containers.

 Surveying the state of things, Anzhelina leisurely followed behind her sister half expecting a raccoon to hop out or a possum to hiss at her in passing.
 Sandra placed the cigar box on the kitchen’s center island next to a bowl of half withered fruit before continuing on to the not quite overflowing can of trash.
 Using her pointer finger, the blonde tilted the bowl toward her to eye the blackened bananas and spongy looking green apples.
 Again, the bridge of her nose wrinkled.